abhishek-7-singh/sumo-traffic/README.md

 [SUMO, MACHINE LEARNING]
 ## Author: Abhishek Singh
 ## Vellore Institute of Technology, Chennai
-## Note: For Security reasons,and Github Revoking the Firebase Auth key, I have not provided the code for pushing the data to Firebase, but I will show the implemented part here below.
+## Note: For Security reasons, and Github Revoking the Firebase Auth key, I have not provided the code for pushing the data to Firebase, but I will show the implemented part here below.
 ## 📝 Introduction
 The **Smart Traffic Signal Control System** is designed to optimize traffic flow by collecting and analyzing vehicle data, including speed and proximity to other vehicles.
 The system leverages **SUMO (Simulation of Urban Mobility)** for realistic traffic simulations, and all collected data is stored in **Firebase** for real-time processing and monitoring.

 ## 🚀 Features
 - **Real-time Traffic Monitoring** – Tracks vehicle positions, speeds, and congestion levels.
 - **Firebase Integration** – Stores vehicle proximity and speed data for further analysis.
-- **Traffic Optimization** – Can be extended to dynamically adjust signal timings based on congestion.
+- **Traffic Optimization** – Can be extended to adjust signal timings based on congestion dynamically.
 - **Simulation with SUMO** – Uses realistic traffic models for better accuracy.
 - **Custom Map Integration** – Generate maps using OpenStreetMap (OSM) for different regions.